DasariAbhishek/Azure_DE_Project/README.md

-# 🚀 Enterprise Sales & Finance Data Platform on Azure
+# 🚀 Enterprise Sales, Finance & Supply Chain Lakehouse on Azure

 ## 📌 Project Overview

-This project demonstrates the design and implementation of an **enterprise-grade Azure Lakehouse architecture** simulating a real-world **Sales & Finance data platform (HP-like use case)**.
+This project demonstrates the design and implementation of an enterprise-grade Azure Lakehouse architecture inspired by Hewlett-Packard (HP).

+It simulates a real-world data platform handling:

+* 🛒 Sales Data
+* 💰 Finance Data
+* 📦 Supply Chain Data

-The solution handles **batch + streaming data ingestion**, implements **CDC (Change Data Capture)** and **SCD Type 2**, and delivers curated analytics-ready datasets using **Medallion Architecture (Bronze, Silver, Gold)**.
+The solution supports batch + real-time data ingestion, implements CDC (Change Data Capture) and SCD Type 2, and delivers analytics-ready datasets using the Medallion Architecture (Bronze, Silver, Gold).

 ---

 ## 🎯 Business Problem

-Enterprises like HP generate large volumes of **sales and financial transactions** from multiple systems (ERP, CRM, payment systems).
+Enterprises like HP generate massive volumes of data from multiple systems such as ERP, CRM, and payment platforms.

-Challenges:
+### Key Challenges:

-* Handling large-scale batch and real-time data
+* Handling large-scale batch and streaming data
-* Tracking historical customer changes
+* Tracking historical changes in dimensions
 * Ensuring data quality and governance
 * Optimizing cost and performance